Angola: Culture

 Angolan culture has been heavily influenced by Portuguese culture, especially in language and religion, and the culture of the indigenous ethnic groups of Angola, predominantly Bantu culture.

 The diverse ethnic communities—the Ovimbundu, Ambundu, Bakongo, Chokwe, Mbunda and other peoples—to varying degrees maintain their own cultural traits, traditions and languages, but in the cities, where slightly more than half of the population now lives, a mixed culture has been emerging since colonial times; in Luanda, since its foundation in the 16th century.

 In this urban culture, Portuguese heritage has become more and more dominant.
 African roots are evident in music and dance and is moulding the way in which Portuguese is spoken.
 This process is well reflected in contemporary Angolan literature, especially in the works of Angolan authors.

 In 2014, Angola resumed the National Festival of Angolan Culture after a 25-year break.
-The festival took place in all the provincial capitals and lasted for 20 days, with the theme ”Culture as a Factor of Peace and Development.
+The festival took place in all the provincial capitals and lasted for 20 days, with the theme "Culture as a Factor of Peace and Development.

+Media

 Cinema

 In 1972, one of Angola's first feature films, Sarah Maldoror's internationally co-produced Sambizanga, was released at the Carthage Film Festival to critical acclaim, winning the Tanit d'Or, the festival's highest prize.

+In 2025, Angola premiered its first Musical film, "The Adventures of Angosat" composed by local rapper Isis Hembe.

 Sports

 Basketball is the second most popular sport in Angola.
 Its national team has won the AfroBasket 11 times and holds the record of most titles.
 As a top team in Africa, it is a regular competitor at the Summer Olympic Games and the FIBA World Cup.
 Angola is home to one of Africa's first competitive leagues.

 In football, Angola hosted the 2010 Africa Cup of Nations.
 The Angola national football team qualified for the 2006 FIFA World Cup, their first appearance in the World Cup finals.
 They were eliminated after one defeat and two draws in the group stage.
 They won three COSAFA Cups and finished runner-up in the 2011 African Nations Championship.

 Angola has participated in the World Women's Handball Championship for several years.
 The country has also appeared in the Summer Olympics for seven years and both regularly competes in and once has hosted the FIRS Roller Hockey World Cup, where the best finish is sixth.
-Angola is also often believed to have historic roots in the martial art "Capoeira Angola" and "Batuque" which were practised by enslaved African Angolans transported as part of the Atlantic slave trade.
+Angola is also often believed to have historic roots in the martial art Capoeira Angola and Batuque which were practised by enslaved African Angolans transported as part of the Atlantic slave trade.